Sydney-Informatics-Hub/Germline-ShortV/README.md

 1. Change to the working directory where your final bams were created.
 * ensure you have a `<cohort>.config` file, that is a tab-delimited file including `#SampleID	LabSampleID	SeqCentre	Library(default=1)` (the same config or a subset of samples from the config used in [Fastq-to-BAM](https://github.com/Sydney-Informatics-Hub/Fastq-to-BAM) is perfect).
 Sample GVCFs and multi-sample VCFs will be created for samples included in <cohort>.config.
 Sample ID's must end in -B or -N (this is to denote that they are normal, not tumour samples).
 * ensure you have a `Final_bams` directory, containing `<labsampleid>.final.bam` and `<labsampleid>.final.bai` files. <labsampleid> should match LabSampleID column in your `<cohort>.config` file.
  * ensure you have `References` directory from [Fastq-to-BAM](https://github.com/Sydney-Informatics-Hub/Fastq-to-BAM).
-This contains input data required for Somatic-ShortV (ordered and pre-definted intervals, known variants including gnomAD v3 and small ExAC variants)
+This contains input data required for Germline-ShortV (ordered and pre-definted intervals and reference variants)
-2. Clone this respository by `git clone https://github.com/Sydney-Informatics-Hub/Somatic-ShortV.git`
+2. Clone this respository by `git clone https://github.com/Sydney-Informatics-Hub/Germline-ShortV.git`

 Your high level directory structure should resemble the following: